 If you would like to request a waiver of the tolerance objection fees, you must mail your request for such a waiver to: James Hollins, Information Resources and Services Division (7502C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460.

 3. Copies for the Docket.
 In addition to filing an objection or hearing request with the Hearing Clerk as described in Unit III.A., you should also send a copy of your request to the PIRIB for its inclusion in the official record that is described in Unit I.B.2.
-Mail your copies, identified by docket control number OPP-301092, to: Public Information and Records Integrity Branch, Information Resources and Services Division (7502C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460.
+Mail your copies, identified by docket control number OPP-301079, to: Public Information and Records Integrity Branch, Information Resources and Services Division (7502C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460.
 In person or by courier, bring a copy to the location of the PIRIB described in Unit I.B.2.
 You may also send an electronic copy of your request via e-mail to: email@example.com.
 Please use an ASCII file format and avoid the use of special characters and any form of encryption.
-Copies of electronic objections and hearing requests will also be accepted on disks in WordPerfect 6.1/8.0 or ASCII file format.
+Copies of electronic objections and hearing requests will also be accepted on disks in WordPerfect 6.1/8.0 file format or ASCII file format.
 Do not include any CBI in your electronic copy.
 You may also submit an electronic copy of your request at many Federal Depository Libraries.

 B. When Will the Agency Grant a Request for a Hearing?